bajrang8955/FrontKanban/README.md

 Installation
 ------------
 - Rename folder *FrontKanban-master* to *kanban* then copy folder to the FA modules directory.
+- Install and activate the module if you have incorporated the [non-versioned module install fix](http://frontaccounting.com/punbb/viewtopic.php?id=6986).
+- Otherwise, do the following:

-- Comment out block of codes from lines 215 to 220 of "*admin/inst_module.php*".
+* Comment out block of codes from lines 215 to 220 of "*admin/inst_module.php*".
-- Install and active the module.
+* Install and activate the module.
-- Uncomment lines 215-220 of "*admin/inst_module.php*".
+* Uncomment lines 215-220 of "*admin/inst_module.php*".